 Sahr says the WIRTGEN GROUP engineers were brought in to ask the right questions to figure out the proper delivery timeline and aftercare service needs to match the project’s requirements.

-Sahr explains when road surfaces need pre-placed steel rebar, concrete can often only be supplied to the machine from the side.
-The placer/spreaders from Wirtgen are the perfect choice for this task.
-The placer/spreader travels in front of the slipform paver over the pre-placed reinforcement, while a truck mixer feeds the belt conveyor with concrete from the side.
+Sahr explains when road surfaces need pre-placed reinforcements, concrete can often only be supplied to the machine from the side.
+The placer/spreader travels in front of the slipform paver over the reinforcement, while a truck mixer feeds the belt conveyor with concrete from the side.
 This concrete is poured evenly over the tracks, in front of the slipform paver, and distributed across the road’s predetermined width.
 Once the concrete supply truck is empty, the conveyor belt can be folded away in a very short time to clear the path for the next truck.

 “This piece of equipment is truly adaptable to numerous roadbuilding projects’ needs,” Sahr said.